 1. MAIL recordings of, or email ONLINE links to, not less than thirty minutes of staged, conducted opera or operetta, which must include at minimum one complete act of a standard work, performed either in the original language or in translation, with the original accompaniment, whether it be orchestra (or reduced orchestra), chamber ensemble or piano.
 Neither the size, make-up, location or repertoire of any qualified organization limits its eligibility.
 Excellence within categories is the primary criteria for the selection of finalists and winners.
 The judges will listen from the beginning of the recording unless you request otherwise.
 Recordings must have been made within the last five years.

 2. Performers and works must be clearly identified on the disc itself and on the cover or video box.
-We accept DVD or VHS recordings only.
+We accept DVD or VHS recordings, or online links only.
 No cassette or audio-only tapes.

 3. If submitting ONLINE links, include them in your required email.
 Be sure to identify the links by title of the selection and provide any passwords necessary, so judges can easily access your audition.
-Links must remain active until the end of the year or until results in the category are officially announced.
+Links must remain active until results in the category are officially announced.
 PLEASE NOTE: The responsibility for the viability of links rests with the contestant.
 Please double-check that they work correctly.

 4. There are no other restrictions.
 No materials will be returned.